aws-neuron/aws-neuron-sdk/docs/api-mxnet-neuron-compilation-python-api.md

 # MXNet-Neuron Compilation Python API

-The MXNet-Neuron Compilation Python API provides user a method to compile model graph for execution on Inferentia.
+The MXNet-Neuron compilation Python API provides a method to compile model graph for execution on Inferentia.
 It is available as a method in a Neuron module in MXNet's contribution space.

 ## Method